 The Program/Erase Resume restarts the Program or Erase command that was suspended, and clears the suspend status bit in the Function Register (ESUS or PSUS bits) to "0".
 To execute the Program/Erase Resume operation, the host drives CE# low, sends the Program/Erase Resume command cycle (7Ah/30h), then drives CE# high.
 A cycle is two nibbles long, most significant nibble first.
-To issue another Erase Suspend operation after Erase Resume operation, Erase Resume to another Erase Suspend delay (t{RS}) is required.
+To issue another Erase Suspend operation after Erase Resume operation, Erase Resume to another Erase Suspend delay (400us) is required, but it could require longer Erase time to complete Erase operation.